Robert Wagner: Leading man

 When I started at Fox in 1950 they were making sixty-five pictures a year.
 Now they're lucky if they make thirty.
 There was a chance to get some training in B pictures.
 Then TV struck.
 Everything went big and they started sticking me into Cinemascope spectacles.
 One day, smiling Joe Juvenile with no talent was doing a role intended for John Wayne.
 That was in a dog called Stopover Tokyo.
 I've really had to work to keep up.

-Wagner supported Robert Mitchum in a Korean War movie, The Hunters (1958), and appeared with a number of Fox contractees in a World War II drama, In Love and War (1958); the latter was a hit.
+Wagner supported Robert Mitchum in a Korean War movie, The Hunters (1958), and appeared with a number of Fox contractees in a World War II drama, In Love and War (1958).

 After a cameo in Mardi Gras (1958), Wagner supported Bing Crosby and Debbie Reynolds in Say One for Me (1959).

 Trying to kick-start his career, Wagner appeared with his then-wife Natalie Wood (they married in 1957) in All the Fine Young Cannibals (1960), made for MGM.
-The film was a flop.

 In January 1961, Wagner and Wood formed their own company, Rona Productions, named after the first two letters of both their first names.
 Rona signed a three-picture deal with Columbia pictures for Wagner's services, which was to start with Sail a Crooked Ship (1961) and The Interns.
 He also had a deal to make one more film at Fox, which was to be Solo, the story of a jazz drummer directed by Dick Powell, or The Comancheros with Gary Cooper.

 Wagner made Sail a Crooked Ship but his part in The Interns went to James MacArthur.
 Solo was never made, and The Comancheros was made instead with John Wayne and Stuart Whitman.
-Wagner did make The War Lover (1962) with Steve McQueen that was filmed in England.
+Wagner did make The War Lover (1962) with Steve McQueen, which was filmed in England.